alexeygrigorev/mlwiki.org/index.php/Inferential_Statistics.md

 ---
-title: "Inferential Statistics"
 layout: default
 permalink: /index.php/Inferential_Statistics
+tags:
+- statistical-tests
+- statistics
+title: Inferential Statistics
 ---

-# Inferential Statistics

 ## Inferential Statistics
 It's a part of [Statistics](Statistics) that, based on a small [sample](Sampling) infers predictions about the population
 - [Descriptive Statistics](Descriptive_Statistics) is another part that just describes samples and doesn't infer anything about the general population